jvc56/MineGCG/README.md

 ./scripts/main.pl<br/>

 A usage message telling you how to use the command should appear.
-This tool is still a work in progress, so if you find any bugs or want to suggest improvements, email them to joshuacastellano7@gmail.com
+If you find any bugs or want to suggest improvements, email them to joshuacastellano7@gmail.com

+# Contributions

+Turns with a blank statistic (Marlon Hill)<br/>
+Bingo lists, bingo probabilities, and various stats (Joshua Sokol)<br/>
+Initial idea (Matthew O'Connor)<br/>